April 26 - “ An Unbroken Chain of Garlands, Cherry Blossoms, and Grape Arbors”

 as Gandhi sits he pushes away the chair

-and se.le on the floor
+and settles on the floor

 an angular gentle man in comfort

-how do we face these trying Cmes
+how do we face these trying times

 I ask

-He looked at me and gestured—spreading
+He looks at me and gestures—spreading

 His hands